hashicorp/hcl/hcl/spec.md

 the evaluation context is a map from variable name to value, using the same definition of value.

-The type system for zcl values is intended to be of a level abstraction suitable for configuration of various applications.
+The type system for HCL values is intended to be of a level abstraction suitable for configuration of various applications.
 A well-defined, implementation-language-agnostic type system is defined to allow for consistent processing of configuration across many implementation languages.
-Concrete implementations may provide additional functionality to lower zcl values and types to corresponding native language types, which may then impose additional constraints on the values outside of the scope of this specification.
+Concrete implementations may provide additional functionality to lower HCL values and types to corresponding native language types, which may then impose additional constraints on the values outside of the scope of this specification.